cdot65/pan-os-upgrade/docs/user-guide/python/troubleshooting.md

 # Troubleshooting Guide for pan-os-upgrade

 Encountering issues while using the `pan-os-upgrade` tool is not uncommon, especially in complex network environments.
-This guide provides troubleshooting steps for common problems you might face during the upgrade process.
+This guide provides troubleshooting steps for common problems you might face during the upgrade process, including connections through Panorama.

 ## Common Issues and Solutions